Occupational Safety and Health Administration (OSHA), Labor.

 III.
 Preliminary Findings on the Application

 SGS submitted an acceptable application for expansion of its scope of recognition.
-OSHA's review of the application file and pertinent documentation indicate that SGS can meet the requirements prescribed by 29 CFR 1910.7 for expanding its recognition to include the addition of the eight test standards for NRTL testing and certification listed above.
+OSHA's review of the application file, and pertinent information, indicate that SGS can meet the requirements prescribed by 29 CFR 1910.7 for expanding its recognition to include the addition of these four test standards for NRTL testing and certification listed above.
 This preliminary finding does not constitute an interim or temporary approval of SGS's application.

 OSHA welcomes public comment as to whether SGS meets the requirements of 29 CFR 1910.7 for expansion of its recognition as an NRTL.
 Comments should consist of pertinent written documents and exhibits.
 Commenters needing more time to comment must submit a request in writing, stating the reasons for the request.
 Commenters must submit the written request for an extension by the due date for comments.
 OSHA will limit any extension to 10 days unless the requester justifies a longer period.
 OSHA may deny a request for an extension if the request is not adequately justified.
-To obtain or review copies of the publicly available information in SGS's application, including pertinent documents (e.g., exhibits) and all submitted comments, contact the Docket Office, Room N-2625, Occupational Safety and Health Administration, U.S. Department of Labor, at the above address; these materials also are available online at http://www.regulations.gov under Docket No. OSHA-2006-0040.
+To obtain or review copies of the exhibits identified in this notice, as well as comments submitted to the docket, contact the Docket Office, Room N-2625, Occupational Safety and Health Administration, U.S. Department of Labor, at the above address.
+These materials also are available online at http://www.regulations.gov under Docket No. OSHA-2006-0040.

 OSHA staff will review all comments to the docket submitted in a timely manner and, after addressing the issues raised by these comments, will recommend to the Assistant Secretary for Occupational Safety and Health whether to grant SGS's application for expansion of its scope of recognition.
 The Assistant Secretary will make the final decision on granting the application.
 In making this decision, the Assistant Secretary may undertake other proceedings prescribed in Appendix A to 29 CFR 1910.7.
 OSHA will publish a public notice of its final decision in the Federal Register.